 Check Your Credit Report

-This really should go without saying.
-Before you start any type of credit repair process, pull your credit report to see what is being reported and what you will need to address and remove.
-You can get a free credit report once a year from AnnualReport.com or you can check out our page of recommended companies that will provide a credit report and score if you sign up for their credit monitoring service.
-Either way, get your report first.
+This really should go without saying — before you start any type of credit repair process you need to get your credit reports and review what is being reported.
+You can get a free credit report once a year from AnnualCreditReport.com, or you can read our article on how to get your credit reports for free or for a fee.
+Either way, get your reports first.

 Pay Down Your Credit Cards

 Paying off your installment loans may can help your score, but typically not as dramatically as paying down, or paying off, revolving accounts like credit cards.
 The FICO model, and even the Vantage scoring system, weigh credit card debt more heavily.
 Each individual card as well as your total revolving line should be below 25 percent.
 If your goal is to increase your credit score, forget about paying down your high interest rate cards first.
 Work on getting those balances down over higher interest rates to reap the most improvement in credit score.

 Your available credit is averaged over your billing cycle, which is sometimes less than 30 days.
 If your limit is say, $5,000 and you charge $5,000, even if you pay it off each month, your credit balance is still going to show $2,500 (a 50 percent usage limit), which is going to make your score plunge.

 For most small business owners, their credit cards are the way they purchase goods and supplies every month.
 If the card's limits are used to the hilt this can hurt.
 But wait you say, these are business cards.
 Yes, they are and most small business owners still have to personally guarantee their business cards, which means they show up on personal credit reports.
 If you need to use all of the available credit line on your cards, you may want to consider getting a new card to spread out the credit lines a little.